vignat/vignat/README.md

 Here is a brief description of the contents of the project, which is essentially a collection of weakly connected artifacts.
 Please, look also for README.md files in the subdirectories.

-* verification.docker - A Docker config file that contains full instructions to setup proper build and verificaiton environment for VigNAT
+* verification.docker - A Docker config file that contains full instructions to setup proper build and verification environment for VigNAT
 * doc - contains all the documents/specs/justifications for Vigor approach
 * example - contains a small example that demonstrates the Vigor approach.
 It is a more complete version of the example used for our paper.
 * map-verification-attempts
-* nf - contains the library of the verifiec Vigor data structures and all the NF involved in the projects, some of them are verified some are not
+* nf - contains the library of the verified Vigor data structures and all the NF involved in the projects, some of them are verified some are not
 * validator - the validator, one of the steps in the Vigor approach.